 Subsequent convictions are punishable by jail time and heftier fines, in addition to much longer driver’s license suspension periods.
 For instance, a person convicted of a second DUI could lose his or her license for at least five years, while third time offenders could have their licenses revoked for ten years.

-If you were recently arrested for or charged with driving under the influence, please call Sabuco, Beck, Hansen & Massino, P.C. at 815-730-8860 to discuss your case with an experienced Plainfield DUI attorney.
+If you were recently arrested for or charged with driving under the influence, please call Sabuco Beck, P.C. at 815-730-8860 to discuss your case with an experienced Plainfield DUI attorney.
 A member of our legal team is standing by and eager to help you throughout each step of your case.